thexyno/blogpages/parcel-quicktemplate.md

     if (!x.dependency | !x.dependency.sourcePath) return null; // dependency can be undefined
     // make sure only css and js files are included from qtpl files if (x.dependency.sourcePath.endsWith(".qtpl") &&
-      !(x.specifier.endsWith(".css") || x.specifier.endsWith(".js"))) {
+      // this will be confusing pain should I ever use scss or typescript !(x.specifier.endsWith(".css") || x.specifier.endsWith(".js"))) {
       return { isExcluded: true };
     }